vethman/Selenium.DefaultWaitHelpers/README.md

 # Selenium.DefaultWaitHelpers
 When using selenium it can be that you have to write a lot of waits.
 This package will help you to make things easier.

+## Original ExpectedConditions split into ExpectedConditionsSearchContext and ExpectedConditionsWebDriver
+- ExpectedConditionsSearchContext contains the conditions that can be applied to both WebElement and WebDriver context
+- ExpectedConditionsWebDriver contains the conditions that can only be applied to the WebDriver context

 ## WebDriver Extension WaitUntil
 Normally you have to do the following:
 ```csharp